GaryCraft/ptero-plutonium/.github/ISSUE_TEMPLATE/reporting-a-bug.md

 ---
 name: Reporting a Bug
-about: Create a report to help us improve
+about: Found a Bug?
+Reposrt it, and we will try to fix it
 title: ''
 labels: bug
 assignees: ''